turbot/steampipe-plugin-aws/docs/tables/aws_wellarchitected_lens_review_improvement.md

   workload_id;
 ```

-## Get improvement plan details of the review improvements
+## Get improvement plan details of the review improvements for each workload

 ```sql
 select